-The National Association of Chevra Kadisha (NASCK) founded in 1996, was created to assist chevros kadisha in defining, establishing, and achieving the highest degree of kavod hameis (respect for the deceased), as described in Jewish law.
+NASCK (The National Association of Chevra Kadisha) was founded in 1996 to assist chevros kadisha in defining, establishing, and achieving the highest degree of kavod hameis (respect for the deceased), as defined by Jewish law.

 Today in the US and Canada, more than 55% of the general public is choosing cremation, with the rate approaching 80% in some states.